BLUFFING: How To Find The Best Spots In Your Games

 The hand reading plays the most important part here.
 Think about ranges you’re representing and about one your opponents are likely to hold.
 While you won’t get it right 100% of the time, by thinking along these lines, you’ll be able to pull off many more successful bluffs in your career.

-No equity bluffs should only be used when you are preflop raiser and have a position
+- No equity bluffs should only be used when you are a preflop raiser and have a position